Android (operating system): Platform information

-Android has 72% market share vs Apple's iOS/iPadOS at 28% (on tablets alone Android is slightly ahead of Apple's iPadOS globally, with Android at 50.47%, and iPadOS at 49.27%, some continents are slightly ahead for either platform, and some are far ahead for either tablet platform, Android tablets area ahead in virtually all countries, e.g. India, and in Europe, with some notable exceptions such as the US (iPadOS 53%), and in China (iPadOS 64%)).
-Of all operating systems Android is first at 43%, followed by Windows at 29%, then iOS at 17%.
-Android 15 is the most popular Android version on smartphones and Android 14 on tablets.
+Android has 69% market share vs Apple's iOS/iPadOS at 31% (on tablets alone Apple's iPadOS is slightly ahead globally, with Android at 48%, and iPadOS at 52%, some continents, e.g. North America (but not in Mexico) are far ahead for iPadOS, but most are rather even for either tablet platform, e.g. in Europe; Android tablets are ahead in virtually all countries, e.g. India and South America, with some notable exceptions such as the US (iPadOS 57%), and in China (iPadOS 53%)).
+Of all operating systems Android is first at 36%, followed by Windows at 27%, then iOS/iPadOS at 17%.
+Android 16 is the most popular Android version on smartphones and Android 14 on tablets.

-As of August 2025, Android 15 is most popular Android version on smartphones at 27%, followed by Android 14 (at 19%, down from 37% peak), 13, 12, 11 and 10.
+As of September 2026, Android 16 is most popular Android version on smartphones at 26%, followed by Android 13 (at 15.69%), 15 (at 15.24%, down from 32% peak), 14, 12 and 11.
 Android is more used than iOS is virtually all countries, with few exceptions such as iOS has a 58% share in the US.
-Android 15 is the most-used version on 3 continents, and many countries, including US/North America (38%), Europe, Asia, India, China and Japan.
-Usage of Android 13 and newer, i.e. supported versions, is at 61%, the rest of users are not supported with security updates; with recently supported Android 12 (last security updates in 2025), use is at 73%.
+Android 16 is the most-used version in e.g. US, Europe, China, and Japan and Android 15 in India.
+Usage of Android 14 and newer, i.e. supported versions, is at 58%, the rest of users are not supported with security updates; with recently supported Android 13 is at 73%.

-On tablets, Android 14 is the most popular version overall (also in e.g. India, Russia, Australia, Europe and South America), at 20%.
-Usage of Android 13 and newer, i.e. supported versions, is at 41% on Android tablets, and with Android 12, until recently supported, at 51%.
+On tablets, Android 14 is the most popular version overall (also in e.g. India, Russia, Canada, Australia, Europe and South America), at 19%, followed by all close to each other 9, 11 and 16.
+Usage of Android 14 and newer, i.e. supported versions, is at 56% on Android tablets, the rest of users are not supported with security updates; with Android 13, recently supported, at 71%.
 The usage share varies a lot by country.
-73% of US users use insecure Android tablets, and 78% of UK users, and the very old Android 9.0 Pie is still the most commonly used tablet version in both countries.
+Vast majority of US users use insecure Android tablets, and of UK users, and the very old and insecure Android 9.0 Pie is still the most commonly used tablet version in both countries.